busybeaver42/kv3/README.md

     doxywizard Doxyfile
     And create your documentation (press lower down corner the <next> button several time and at the end press the <Run doxygen> button in the upper left corner )

+#### ODAS

+    git checkout odas
+    ./bin/kv3
+    cd /odas/build/bin
+    sudo ./odaslive -vc /odas/config/odaslive/kv3Socket.cfg

+    perhaps you have to modify before the configuration file "kv3Socket.cfg".
+    use: arecord -l to get information you need to modify the card and device id inside the configuration file.
+    You will found a lot of example configuration files below /kv3/cfg/...

 ### kv3 GUI - with pointcloud visualisation
 ![Alt-Text](/assets/kv3gui01.png "kv3 GUI - pointcloud")